-- 4.1 Allow enough room for furniture and customers, by keeping a minimum width of 0.8m for the outdoor dining area. - 4.2 Maintain safety and circulation on public footways, by keeping outdoor dining areas clear of trees, bus stops, and service items such as parking meters, fire hydrants, drains and the like.
-The minimum clearances needed, shown at Figure 7 are:
+- 4.1.
+Allow enough room for furniture and customers, by keeping a minimum width of 0.8m for the outdoor dining area. - 4.2.
+Maintain safety and circulation on public footways, by keeping outdoor dining areas clear of trees, bus stops, and service items such as parking meters, fire hydrants, drains and the like.
+The minimum clearances needed, shown at Figure 7 are : - 1 metre from a public transport stop, public transport access point, bus zone or taxi stand; - 1 metre from any service object including fire hydrant, utility pit, grate, vents, drains, public seat, bike rack or ring, pay phones, parking meters, rubbish bins and the like;

-- 1 metre from a public transport stop, public transport access point, both ends of a bus zone or taxi stand - 1 metre from any service object including fire hydrant, utility pit, grate, vents, drains, public seat, bike rack or ring, pay phones, parking meters, rubbish bins and the like - 0.8 metres from any street tree pit or grate measured from the outside of the pit or grate - 2 metres from the corner alignment of the building at street intersections - 0.5 metres from any tactile ground surface indicators (TGSI) - sufficient clearance to give safe, dignified and equitable access to buildings - not obstructing or impeding access to fire escapes and emergency exits. - 4.3.
-Applicants cannot apply for outdoor dining approval for an area that is not immediately outside their tenancy (for example, outside of a neighbouring premises).
+- 1 metre from any landscaped area; - 0.8 metres from any street tree pit or grate measured from the outside of the pit or grate. - 2 metres from the corner alignment of the building at street intersections - sufficient clearance to give safe, dignified and equitable access to buildings; and - not obstructing or impeding access to fire escapes and emergency exits. - 4.3.
+Applicants cannot apply for outdoor dining approval for an area that is not immediately outside their tenancy (for example, outside of a neighbouring premise).